 As a new arrival in Thailand a popular choice is to purchase a Travel Insurance plan which will be sufficient for at least the first 12 months.
 A company which we use for Travel Insurance is World Nomads who also cater for people with flexible travel plans.

-The appeal for us with World Nomads is that it is one a few companies that will enable insurance policies to be extended without the need for returning to your home country.
+The appeal for us with World Nomads is that it’s one of a few companies that will enable insurance policies to be extended without the need to return to your home country.
 For example, if you purchase a policy for a certain period of time then decide to extend you travel plans it’s very easy to extend your policy online to cover the extra time abroad.

 Internet in Thailand